UCAS code: NN34

 Students may wish to pursue the three year BA (Hons) Accounting and Finance programme or the four year MAcc (Hons) Accounting and Finance programme.

-The three-year BA (Hons) Accounting and Finance programme has been designed to encourage students to develop their technical knowledge and professional skills relevant to the discipline of accounting.
+The three-year BA (Hons) Accounting and Finance programme has been designed to encourage you to develop your technical knowledge and professional skills relevant to the discipline of accounting.

-Alternatively, students may pursue the four-year integrated Masters programme - these students study for an extra year and graduate with an MAcc (Hons), as opposed to a BA (Hons).
+Alternatively, you may pursue the four-year integrated Masters programme - you study for an extra year and graduate with an MAcc (Hons), as opposed to a BA (Hons).

 - Advanced Financial Reporting